Women’s Representation in the Parliament

 - One training is not enough since there are some more steps that need to be carried out to strengthen the capacity of participants in analysing and advocating gender budgeting.

-- Referred to the results of the training, it still needed intensive additional assistances for executives to develop gender responsive program to be put into budget planning of the fiscal year 2009.
+- Referred to the results of the training, it still needed intensive additional assistance for executives to develop gender responsive program to be put into budget planning of the fiscal year 2009.

 - There should be other parties such as NGOs and executives to give assistance and to run advocacy work for legislatives in order that they would have strong commitment to issue gender responsive programs and regulations